Ke'Bryan Hayes Preview, Player Props: Pirates vs. Braves

 Ke'Bryan Hayes At The Plate

-- Hayes has had at least one RBI in 29.8% of his games this season (31 of 104), with two or more RBI 13 times (12.5%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Hayes has had an RBI in 32 games this year (30.5%), including 13 multi-RBI outings (12.4%).
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored a run in 43 games this season, with multiple runs eight times.
+- He has scored in 41.9% of his games this season, with more than one run scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.